7TH ANNUAL CELTIC STUDENTS CONFERENCE

 University of Edinburgh, Scotland

-The Association of Celtic Students of Ireland and Britain will be holding its sixth annual conference at the University of Edinburgh, Scotland on Saturday and Sunday, the 3rd and 4th March 2018.
+The Association of Celtic Students of Ireland and Britain will be holding its seventh annual conference at the University of Edinburgh, Scotland from the 21st to 24th March 2019.

 We welcome presentations on any aspect of Celtic Studies, including literature, language, linguistics, history, archaeology, art, music, ethnology and politics.
 Our conferences attract a mix of budding scholars studying all the Celtic languages and all periods: ancient, medieval, early modern and contemporary.
 It doesn’t matter if you formally study a programme called ‘Celtic’ or not.
 Many of our speakers are on degree programmes called ‘Irish’, ‘Welsh’, ‘Gaelic’, ‘Breton’ etc., or are in departments of history, linguistics, literature, ethnology etc.

 We invite proposals for 20 minute papers (10–15 minutes speaking + questions) on any subject relating to the field of Celtic Studies or related disciplines.
 We also welcome posters and panels (see below).

 Current students (undergraduate or postgraduate) from any institution are eligible to present, although we may accept recent graduates so long as their presentation is based on work done while they were a student.

 Papers may be presented in English or any of the Celtic languages.
 There will be live interpretation available for Scottish Gaelic, Irish, Welsh and Breton.
 Those presenting in Cornish or Manx are asked to provide a written English translation for the audience.
 Those presenting in a language other than English will be asked to provide a script or at least an outline closer to the time of the conference to assist the interpreter’s preparation.